-DON’T GIVE UP ON TOUCH.
+DON’T GIVE UP ON TOUCH!
+This is a mind-popping marriage secret!
 It seems like we can’t keep our hands off of each other when we’re dating.
 The flirting.
-The hand holding.
+The hand-holding.
 And kissing.
-But with the passing of time come the complexities of life.
+But over time come the complexities of life.
 Babies crying.
 Kids whining.
 And a thing called a mortgage.

 Sadly, we become accustomed to taking each other for granted.
 We forget to longingly gaze into each other’s eyes.
 Flirting seems like a prehistoric dinosaur.
 Something left for yesteryears.

 Research reveals touch is essential to our overall health